dansalmo/Project5/configuration.md

 To launch a new remote Virtual Machine to my Udacity account:

-    Indent each line by at least 1 tab, or 4 spaces. var Mou = exactlyTheAppIwant;

 1. Download [this private key](https://www.udacity.com/f200d503-b6f3-415a-aeb6-a9f5d839e528)

 1. Move the private key file into the folder ~/.ssh (where ~ is your environment's home directory).
 So if you downloaded the file to the Downloads folder, just execute the following command in your terminal